softeng-team4/HikeTracker_04/retrospectives/retrospective_3.md

 ### Macro statistics

 - Number of stories committed vs done

+8 stories committed vs 8 stories done

 - Total points committed vs done

+58 points committed vs 58 points done

 - Nr of hours planned vs spent (as a team)

+72h planned vs 72h 10m spent

 **Remember**  a story is done ONLY if it fits the Definition of Done: